Movies Are Good Way Learn a Language

 Watching a Film in Original Language is Very Useful

-In the beginning, it was hard for me to understand the word meanings, especially when I was in my first year, but I was stubborn in those days because I believed (I still do) that I would undergo a positive process of understanding the language, that I would get familiar with pronunciation, rhythm, and vocabulary of the language I was listening to.
+In the beginning, it was hard for me to understand the word meanings, especially when I was in my first year.
+However, I was stubborn in those days because I believed (I still do) that I would undergo a positive process of understanding the language.
+I would get familiar with the pronunciation, rhythm, and vocabulary of the language I was listening to.

-Eventually, I realized that even if I was not able to completely understand expressions, phrases, and so forth, I would be in total language immersion, and out of the hundreds of expressions and words in a movie, something would remain in my brain.
+Eventually, I realized that even if I could not completely understand expressions, phrases, and so forth, I would be in total language immersion, and out of the hundreds of expressions and words in a movie, something would remain in my brain.

 A Good Experience For Students Who Learn Italian

 Now that I’m a teacher, an Italian language tutor, I suggest watching movies in the original language.
-It is a frustrating experience in the beginning and maybe it will continue to be like that for some time for our Italian language students but, I’m quite confident that they are going to achieve great learning results in the mid-term.
+It is a frustrating experience initially, and maybe it will continue to be like that for our Italian language students for some time.
+Still, I’m quite confident that they will achieve great learning results in the mid-term.

 Selecting The Right Movies

 Even though watching a foreign movie is a rewarding experience, selecting the right one is extremely important; otherwise, one risks to be bored and turned away from a language.